 Skip to Main Content

-Working with Digital Media: Photoshop
+Working with Digital Media

 Tips for working with audio and video, including how to use editing software and hardware available in the library.